-Microsoft has just released a program called Microsoft Safety Scanner, a free on-demand virus scanner for the Windows operating system.
-The program's main task is to run a virus scan on a Windows system.
-The core difference to conventional antivirus software is the fact that it scans the PC but does not add protection to the operating system at the same time.
+The core difference to conventional antivirus software is that it scans the PC but does not add protection to the operating system at the same time.

-The second is the ability to scan the system for malicious software without having to configure the program, or making sure that it is up to date.
-The software is using virus information from Microsoft's Malware Protection center.
+The second benefit is the ability to scan the system for malicious software without having to configure the program, or making sure that it is up to date.
+The software uses virus information from Microsoft's Malware Protection center.

 Microsoft Safety Scanner has been designed with simplicity in mind.
 The program can be started right after downloading or transferring it to a Windows PC.
 Only the depths of the scan needs to be selected, everything else is handled automatically by the application.

 You can run a quick scan, full scan or customized scan.
 A quick scan will check sensitive areas of the operating system for malicious code like viruses, spyware or computer worms.